Meet the team

 Associate Professor Attila Mozer is a chemical engineer, a physical chemist, and a laser specialist.
 Attila uses fast laser pulses to understand the factors controlling electron transfer mechanisms in organic conducting materials.
 The ultimate aim of his research is to increase the efficiency of solar to electrical energy conversion.
 The key to unlocking further performance enhancements is faster movement between the various materials/layers used in solar cells.
 He runs a highly customised laser laboratory at the Australian Research Council Centre of Excellence for Electromaterials Science.
 Attila works at the Australian Institute for Innovative Materials within the University of Wollongong and has published his work in 76 publications, including the prestigious Nature Materials and the Journal of the American Chemical Society.
 He is passionate about solar energy conversion as this technology has the capacity to change how every citizen uses energy in their daily life.

-Professor Andrew Nattestad has a BA/BEng(materials) and a PhD from Monash University, titled “Development of photocathodes for incorporation into tandem dye-sensitized solar cells”.
+Doctor Andrew Nattestad has a BA/BEng(materials) and a PhD from Monash University, titled “Development of photocathodes for incorporation into tandem dye-sensitized solar cells”.
 This marked the beginning of his interest in the development of novel solar cell architectures, combining low-cost technologies such as dye-sensitized solar cells and organic PV with ‘third generation’ concepts.
 In addition to this, Andrew is heavily involved in water splitting and photocatalysis projects, seeking to generate practical solutions.

-Professor Yi Du: Educator
+Associate Professor Yi Du: Educator

 Professor Yi Du, has a PhD in Materials Engineering, a Master of Science in Materials, Physics and Chemistry and a bachelor of Engineering in Materials Science.
 Yi also works at the Australian Institute for Innovative Materials within the University of Wollongong, innovation campus.
 Ye is currently a Senior Research Fellow within the Institute for Superconducting & Electronic Materials.